Open main menu Close main menu

 • Emphasis on self-directed learning, with assessment and feedback throughout the programme, and exams at the end.

-• Part-time study options available.
+• Part-time study options are available.

 • Suitable for architecture, construction industry, and property management staff from different backgrounds.
-A previous qualification is not required, but as places are limited, preference will be given to those with at least five years' industry experience or a relevant undergraduate degree.
+A previous qualification is not required, but as places are limited, preference will be given to those with at least five years' of industry experience or a relevant undergraduate degree.

 Qualification